novix-sa/Pyplan/docs/Pyplan Library.md

 Pyplanlib combines and enhance Numpy, Pandas and Xarray concepts.
 ## Functions List
 Pyplan functions are group of functions for interacting with indexes of Pyplan data cubes.
 Pyplan library functions are called using the "pp." prefix.
-Function helper is launched pressing Ctrl+Space after wpp. to launch the functions helper.
+Function helper is launched pressing Ctrl+Space after writting the "pp." prefix.
+Use the arrows to scroll the list.
 ![enter image description here](http://img.pyplan.org/Pyplan_library_pp.png)
 ### Selecting Data from Array
 #### pp.sel( dataArray, filterList, compareMode=1, defaultValue=None )